liamcrismani/raspi-database/README.md

 # Raspberry Pi Database project

 ## Project overview
 This project originated as prep for a job interview.
-I was tasked with preparing a presentation for the inteview.
+I was tasked with preparing a presentation for the interview, the topic of which was set as:

+> A key part of this role will be to support the development and implementation of new data management systems and procedures.
+> Please tell us why this interests you and give us an example of a time when you used skills that will support you in this aspect of the role.

-The task for the inter view was ''insert task here'', and my immediate idea, for better or worse, was to create a database project.
-Ultimately the project failed in most aspects, but I was fortunate enough to get the job, thanks in no-small part for the fact that I was willing to talk
+My first idea, for better or worse, was to create a database project.
+Ultimately the project failed in most aspects, but I was fortunate enough to get the job, thanks in part to the fact that I was willing to talk openly about how and why the project failed.
-openly about how and why the project failed.
-So, fast forward 7 months, and I am reviving the project.
+Fast forward 7 months, and I am reviving the project.

 ## Project goals
 ### Original goals
-The original project definition was something like:
+The original project definition was:
- - Launch a headless Raspberry Pi
+ - set up a headless Raspberry Pi
- - Connect to the Pi by setting up an Ubuntu VM on my Windows machines, and connecting through SSH (I thought this was a good idea as this was how I connect to a bitcoin node I had run on the Pi previously...)
+ - connect to the Pi through SSH from an Ubuntu VM on my Windows machine(I thought this was a good idea as this was how I connected to a bitcoin node I had run on the Pi previously...)
- - Set up a SQLite database on the Pi
+ - set up a SQLite database
- - Pull the data off the SQLite db
+ - pull the data off the SQLite db
- - Perform some data cleaning w/ Python
+ - perform some data cleaning w/ Python
- - migrate the clean data onto a PostgreSQL db.
+ - migrate the clean data onto a PostgreSQL db
  - Bonus: do a live pull of some data and plot a pretty graph

 I was rapidly overwhelmed, however, and hit a lot of sticking points that made me realise the goals were a little too lofty.